 also prepares publications and training information, and conducts lobbying efforts for national issues of importance to cooperatives.
 It is the repository

 for the Cooperative Action Fund, which is used to fund efforts in the courts and in the Congress on behalf of cooperatives and condominiums

 nationwide.
 Its members are currently enjoying beneficial prescription drug rates.

-can join NAHC at the special rate of $1.75 per unit.
+All CNYC members are also members of the National Association of Housing Cooperatives (NAHC), our strong voice in Washington.
 Membership in NAHC brings you access to NAHC’s quarterly Cooperative Housing Bulletin